XRPLF/XRPL-Standards/XLS-30/README.md

 ii.
 The regular key for the **`AccountRoot`** ledger entry is set to account zero, and the master key is disabled, effectively disabling all possible ways to sign transactions from this account.

 iii.
-New trustlines are created.
+New trust lines are created.

 #### 2.2.2.
 Trustlines
-A successful `AMMCreate` transaction will automatically create the following trustlines:
+A successful `AMMCreate` transaction will automatically create the following trust lines:

 - Trustlines that track the balance(s) of the issued asset(s) of the AMM instance's pool(s) between the AMM instance account and the issuer.
 - Trustlines that track the balance of `LPTokens` between the AMM instance and the account that initiated the transaction. `LPTokens` are uniquely identified by the following: